Police find ‘treasure trove’ as main suspect in Kevin Lunney attack dies during raid

 The same sources said the documents and data on electronic devices would be closely analysed in a bid to establish if any of it links the deceased gang leader to a person QIH executives have described as “the paymaster” in funding the campaign against them.

 A series of raids in the Republic, Northern Ireland and in Derbyshire against the gang suspected of carrying out the violence was carried out on Friday.
-And sources familiar with the operation say the gang leader who died in Derbyshire believed he was in a safe house that was completely unknown to law enforcement in Ireland or Britain.
+And sources familiar with the operation say the gang leader who died in Derbyshire, Cyril McGuinness aka Dublin Jimmy, believed he was in a safe house that was completely unknown to law enforcement in Ireland or Britain.

 “It seems at this stage that he was absolutely shocked he was found and when his door was knocked in he went into cardiac arrest and died,” said one source, though the same person stressed only a post mortem would establish the cause of death.